 As a consequence, scientific and societal discourses are increasingly characterised by concerns regarding privacy, informational self-determination, improper use and justice, accompanied by new and complex possibilities of abuse.
 This continues to be increasingly accompanied by a crisis of trust, which raises questions of responsibility and liability as well as appropriate governance mechanisms.

-The aim of our research group is to comprehensively map the field of "Responsibility and the Internet of Things" and to make new contributions to unanswered questions concerning "ubiquitous responsibility and data platforms".
+The aim of our research group was to comprehensively map the field of "Responsibility and the Internet of Things" and to make new contributions to unanswered questions concerning "ubiquitous responsibility and data platforms".
 While responsibility of technical actors has been a recurring theme in science and politics since antiquity, its scope is now expanding.
-Within the framework of our research, we consider the concept from an ethical-moral and legal point of view as well as with regard to technical feasibility.
+Within the framework of our research, we considered the concept from an ethical-moral and legal point of view as well as with regard to technical feasibility.

 Algorithmic systems are often publicly associated with a lack of transparency and a loss of human control.
 At the same time, networks like Bitcoin and its offspring enjoy unprecedented popularity.
 Being transparent both with respect to their inner workings and the data stored within them, such decentralized systems promise to abolish middlemen and trusted authorities and to thereby foster radical grassroots solutions.

 Artificial intelligence systems are increasingly being adapted to human activities.
 Fed by data humans generate, they are working ever more closely with us in real time.
 The search for artificial intelligence is also a search for human values.
-An important part of our research is on how knowledge can be integrated into technologies and how it can be derived from them.
+An important part of our research was on how knowledge can be integrated into technologies and how it can be derived from them.